School Science Lessons

 Iron (III) nitrate, nonahydrate, ferric nitrate (nonahydrate), For 0.1 M solution, 40.4 g in 1 L water.

-Iron (III) oxide, Fe2O3, ferric oxide, iron (III) oxide hydrated, Fe2O3.xH2O, dust may be toxic, iron sesquioxide, ferric sesquioxide, rust, red iron oxide, red ferric oxide, red iron oxide, haematite, hematite, magnetite, brown red powder, yellow-brown pigment, red ochre, burnt ore, burnt ochre, jewellers' rouge polish, Venetian red, crocus powder.
+Iron (III) oxide, Fe2O3, ferric oxide, iron (III) oxide hydrated, Fe2O3.xH2O, toxic dust, iron sesquioxide, ferric sesquioxide, red iron oxide, red ferric oxide, red iron oxide, haematite, hematite, magnetite, brown red powder, yellow-brown pigment, red ochre, burnt ore, burnt ochre, jewellers' rouge polish, Venetian red, crocus powder.

 It is used as source of iron, mixed with red clay to improve liver functions.